Systolic inequalities and the Horowitz-Myers conjecture: Proof of Theorem -- The case when is connected

 \begin{lemma} For each $s \in (0,l) \setminus \mathcal{E}$, we have

 and

-As above, $\Lambda(s)$ denotes the total geodesic curvature of the boundary $\partial \Omega(s)$ (including angle contributions). \end{lemma}
+As above, $\Lambda(s)$ denotes the total geodesic curvature of the boundary $\partial \Omega_s$ (including angle contributions). \end{lemma}

 \textbf{Proof.} Let us fix a real number $s \in (0,l) \setminus \mathcal{E}$.
-By Lemma \ref{Euler.characteristic}, the domain $\Omega(s)$ has Euler characteristic at least $1$.
+It follows from Lemma \ref{Euler.characteristic} that $\chi(\Omega_s) \geq \chi(\Sigma)$.
 Hence, the first statement follows from the Gauss-Bonnet theorem.
 The second statement follows from the divergence theorem.
 This completes the proof of Lemma \ref{auxiliary.result}. \\

 \begin{proposition} For each $s \in (0,l) \setminus \mathcal{E}$, we have

 \end{proposition}